QF Active Object Framework (QF namespace emulated as a "class" in C). More...

 Obtain the minimum of free entries of the given event pool.

-- This function obtains the minimum number of free blocks in the given event pool since this pool has been initialized by a call to QF_poolInit().
+This function obtains the minimum number of free blocks in the given event pool since a call to QF_poolInit() has initialized this pool.

 |